Understanding Fixed Annuities

 What is a Fixed Annuity?

 A fixed annuity is a contract issued by a life insurance company under which you give the insurance company a sum of money and the insurance company guarantees to pay you periodic fixed amounts over time.
 The earnings within the annuity accumulate on a tax-deferred basis until you begin to receive withdrawals.

-With a fixed annuity, the insurance company usually guarantees a rate of return for some period with the rate being adjusted after an initial period.
+Withdrawals are subject to regular income tax and the IRS imposes a 10% penalty tax if funds are withdrawn before age 59 ½.
 There are also annuities that offer payouts beginning immediately.
 Variable annuities are somewhat similar but offer no return guarantees.